GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 If you are inviting attendees that are outside of your organization, there are multiple things to think about with respect to using the hack environment and collaboration tools.

 If you are hosting a hack with a single organization, it is critical to identify an event stakeholder in the external organization who can help you plan for your gHacks event.
-The event stakeholder can help you address the following preparation concerns. **NOTE:** It is recommended that you start planning at least 2 weeks before the event to make sure everything is ironed out.
+The event stakeholder can help you address the following preparation concerns.

+> **Note** It is recommended that you start planning at least 2 weeks before the event to make sure everything is ironed out.

 #### GCP Subscription